How to Drive Safely: 7 Ways to Drive Safely That Can Help Avoid Accidents

-Here are 7 great ways to drive safely which will help you to prevent accidents
+Here are 7 great safe driving tips which will help you to prevent accidents

 Being involved in a traffic accident is a horrible experience, even when you’re lucky enough to escape injury.
 Research by The Centre for Internet and Society (CiS) found that over 90% of traffic accidents are caused by human error and therefore could have been avoided.
 This is a rather worrisome statistic and can really make you think about your driving and whether you are keeping yourself and other road users safe while driving.

 Hearing that 90% of accidents could have been avoided, while troublesome, is at least a great incentive for us to brush up on our driving safety and encourage us to lower that startlingly high percentage.
-Here are 7 ways to drive safer which can help you avoid accidents.
+Here are 7 tips for how to drive safely, which can help you avoid accidents.

 1. Stay Calm

 Staying calm at all times, despite mistakes other drivers make, is a fantastic way to improve how safely we drive.

 Road rage and aggression is seriously detrimental to our driving, causing us to lose focus, take our hands of the wheel, or not look where we’re driving.
 In fact, road rage is the leading cause of traffic accidents in the USA, whether through anger or distraction.

 While it’s all well and good to say ‘stay calm no matter what’, in reality it’s much harder than that.
 When you’re angry at another driver’s actions, how can you just stay calm?
 Emotions don’t really work like that.
 Check that no one needs medical attention, move away from the crash to a safe place and call your insurance, roadside recovery and an expert lawyer in auto accidents if you need advice.

 Some of these tips are: